RobertTalbert/discretecs/activities/module7/module7b-video-outlines.md

 - Example in general
 - How this is like counting bit strings

+## Counting the k-element subsets of a set

 - How not to count the number of $k$-element subsets of a set
 	- Using the multiplicative principle and 4 elements
 	- Overcounting